jatinsureliya/dynamic-pagination-with-filters/README.md

 1. Include the script in your HTML
 2. Set up your HTML container structure
-3. Initialize QueryMaster with your configuration
+3. Initialize DynamicPaginationWithFilters with your configuration

 ```html
 <div id="data-container">